-Hervé Niquet is musical director of the Vlaams Radio Choir and first guest-conductor of the Brussels Philharmonic Orchestra.
-Under his baton both ensembles are intensely involved in a CD-project in co-operation with Palazzetto Bru Zane focussing on the recording of cantatas from the Prix de Rome.
+When he was a musical director of the Vlaams Radio Choir and first guest-conductor of the Brussels Philharmonic Orchestra, he intensely involved bith ensembles in a recording-programme in co-operation with Palazzetto Bru Zane focussing on the recording of cantatas from the Prix de Rome.
 So far works by Claude Debussy, Camille Saint-Saëns, Gustave Charpentier, Max d’Ollone and Paul Dukas have been published as well as opera rarities by Victorin Joncières and Félicien David (Herculanum, awarded an Echo Klassik in 2016).

 Furthermore his personal commitment concerning next generation educative initiatives in music (Académie d’Ambronay, Jeune Orchestre de l'Abbaye aux Dames, Schola Cantorum, CNSMD de Lyon, McGill University in Montreal) as well as master-classes and lectures are of greatest importancce for him.
 It is an essential part of his professional engagement to spread and to forward the results of his research and interpretation, the most updated discoveries of musicology and both reality and demands of a musician’s life.